cgos/player-api/README.md

 This java microservice was generated using https://start.spring.io/ and it's based on spring-boot-starter-web

-## Setting up continous integration using CircleCI
+## Setting up continous integration

 ## Creating the Dockerfile